Shelley Duvall: 1970–1976: Discovery by Robert Altman and breakthrough

-Duvall had her breakthrough for playing Martha, a spaced-out groupie, in Altman's 1975 ensemble comedy film Nashville.
+Duvall had her breakthrough playing Martha, a spaced-out groupie, in Altman's 1975 ensemble comedy film Nashville.
 The film was a major critical and commercial success, becoming the most "talked about American movie" and grossing $10 million.
 Keith Carradine, who collaborated with Duvall on Thieves Like Us and Nashville, told Variety: "She had that fascinating physical appearance, there was something slightly off-center and hauntingly beautiful about her.
 And then she had that extraordinary personality; she was quirky and just utterly enchanting.
 What you saw on screen, that's just who she was."
 Nashville would be her second film selected for the National Film Registry.
 The following year, she played the First Lady, wife of Grover Cleveland, in Altman's Buffalo Bill and the Indians, or Sitting Bull's History Lesson, which was released to mixed reviews.
 Also in 1976, Duvall starred as Bernice, a wealthy girl from Wisconsin, in the PBS adaptation of F. Scott Fitzgerald's short story Bernice Bobs Her Hair.